- Home

 - 1. Kadavu Island Beaches - Great Astrolabe Reef access

-- 2. Blue Lagoon Beach – Healthy coral gardens, caves
+- 2. Blue Lagoon Beach - Healthy coral gardens and caves

 - 3. Likuliku Beach - Protected lagoon, abundant marine life